 - Install The Sims.
-Preferably as an Administrator if you’ve got that option
+If you can, install it as an Administrator

 - Open Windows Explorer and navigate to either of the following locations.
 It will depend on what version of Windows 10 you are running.